yegor256/blog/_drafts/objectionary.md

 [text] > stdout /bool
 {% endhighlight %}

-Here, two runtime platforms will know where to get the missing code for the `stdout` atom:
+Here, three runtime platforms will know where to get the missing code for the `stdout` atom:
-EO-to-Java will go to [Maven Central](https://search.maven.org/) for the JAR artifact, EO-to-Ruby will go to [RubyGems](https://rubygems.org/) trying to find the gem by the name `eo-core` and version `0.5.8`, while EO-to-Python will go to [PyPi](https://pypi.org/) trying to find `eo-basics` package with the version `0.0.3`.
+EO➝Java will go to [Maven Central](https://search.maven.org/) for the JAR artifact, EO➝Ruby will go to [RubyGems](https://rubygems.org/) trying to find the gem by the name `eo-core` and version `0.5.8`, while EO➝Python will go to [PyPi](https://pypi.org/) trying to find `eo-basics` package with the version `0.0.3`.

 ## Place 🌵

-Then, we place its `.class` files into the `target/classes` directory, to help Maven Compiler Plugin find them in classpath.
+Then, we place all `.class` files found in the unpacked JAR, into the `target/classes` directory.
+We do this in order to help Maven Compiler Plugin find them in classpath.

-## Extend 🌵
+## Mark 🌵

 In each JAR file that arrives, we can find `.eo` sources.
 They are the programs this JAR file has had in classpath while it was built.
-We consider them as foreign objects too and add to our catalog.
+We consider them as foreign objects too and add to the CSV catalog.

 ## Transpile 🌵

 When all foreign objects, which are registered in the catalog, are downloaded, compiled, and optimized, we are ready to start [_transpiling_](https://en.wikipedia.org/wiki/Source-to-source_compiler).
-Instead of compiling XMIR directly to bytecode, we transpile it to `.java` and let Java complier do the job of generating bytecode.
+Instead of compiling XMIR directly to Bytecode, we transpile it to `.java` and let Java complier do the job of generating Bytecode.

-We believe that there are a few benefits of transpiling vs. compilation:
+We believe that there are a few benefits of transpiling to Java vs. compilation to Bytecode:

   * Output code is easier to read and debug,
   * Optimization power of existing compilers is reused,
   * Complexity of a transpiler is lower than of a compiler,
   * Portability of the output code is higher.

-We already have two EO➜Java transpilers:
+We already have two EO➝Java transpilers:
 [canonical one](https://github.com/cqfn/eo) and
 [the one](https://github.com/polystat/hse-transpiler) made by [HSE University](https://www.hse.ru/en/).
-We also have EO➜Python experimental [transpiler](https://github.com/polystat/eo2py)
+We also have EO➝Python experimental [transpiler](https://github.com/polystat/eo2py)
 made by students of [Innopolis University](https://innopolis.university/en/).
 Most probably, when you read this article, there are more transpilers available.

-Even though we believe in transpiling, it's still possible to create EO➜Bytecode, EO➜LLVM, or EO➜x86 compilers.
+Even though we believe in transpiling, it's still possible to create EO➝Bytecode, EO➝LLVM, or EO➝x86 compilers.
 You are more than welcome to try!

 ## Compile